 M.A. in Art Education - Students may choose between a traditional (on-campus) degree, the 100% online degree, or a hybrid degree, with courses taken both online and on campus.
 In addition, an M.A.T. with an emphasis in Art Education is also offered through the College of Education, Health, and Human Services, which includes eligibility for pre-K-12 licensure in the visual arts from the State of Ohio.

-M.F.A. in Studio Art - Students may choose a concentration in Ceramics, Drawing, Glass, Painting, Jewelry/Metals/Enameling, Print Media and Photography, Sculpture, or Textiles.
+M.F.A. or M.A. in Studio Art - M.F.A. students may choose a concentration in Ceramics, Drawing, Glass, Painting, Jewelry/Metals/Enameling, Print Media and Photography, Sculpture and Expanded Media, or Textiles.

-M.A. in Art History - Students may specialize in Contemporary African, Medieval, Renaissance, Early Modern, Modern, American, or Contemporary art and critical theory.
+M.A. in Art History - Students may specialize in African, American, Medieval, Renaissance, Early Modern, Modern, American, or Contemporary art and critical theory.

 Highlights of our program include:

 • Dedicated studio space for studio art graduate students

 • Competitive Graduate Assistantships that offer tuition remission and a stipend

 • Teaching and research opportunities

 • Access to world-class museums and research libraries